Born 1878 in Huntly, Victoria, Australia [15]

 They went to what was to become the Perenjori district looking for land to take up as they wanted some for a horse run [152]

-In about 1908 himself and his brothers took up land "East of Carnamah" which would later become known as Perenjori [44] [152]
+In about 1908 he and his brothers took up land "East of Carnamah" which would later become known as Perenjori [44] [152]

 He and his brothers Thomas P. J. FARRELL and William J. FARRELL were the first people to take up land in Perenjori [152]